Kilala Princess

+History and Publication

 The series is licensed in English by Tokyopop in North America and Chuang Yi in Singapore.
 The first volume in English was printed in January 2007.
 Tokyopop has released Volume 1 and 2, but has split them into "Manga Minis," meaning the two volumes were split into four.
 Tokyopop's Volume 4 was released in December 2007 and no further volumes have been released since.

 Tokyopop's license to Kilala Princess expired for a time, but they have since reclaimed the series and rerelease began in July 2016.